 - Have a glass of water handy in case you dry up.

-Top tips for video interviews
+For video interviews

 - Dress smartly, and don’t forget to wear smart trousers or skirt in case you have to get up during the interview.